Canadian Fire Rescue College

 Tuition payments cannot be made until a student has submitted an application and been accepted into the program.

-The Hazardous Materials Responder program is delivered in a blended format, meaning that a portion of the course is delivered online, and a portion is delivered in person.
+The Awareness and Operations program is delivered in a blended format, meaning that students complete a portion of the course online before attending CFRC for practical training and final evaluations.

 • Approximately 100 hours of self-paced online learning

-• Provides you with the basic theoretical knowledge of Hazardous Materials Awareness and Operations
+• Foundational theoretical knowledge for Hazardous Materials Awareness and Operations

 • Interactive visual and audio learning aids developed in partnership with Action Training Systems Inc.